I Hate U (Prince song)

-"I Hate U" (also spelled "👁 Hate U" or "Eye Hate U" to reflect the pictograph in the published title) is a song by American musician Prince, released on September 12, 1995 by NPG and Warner Bros., as the lead single from his seventeenth studio album, The Gold Experience (1995).
+" Hate U", commonly transliterated as "Eye Hate U", is a song by American musician Prince, released on September 12, 1995 by NPG and Warner Bros.
+Records, as the lead single from his seventeenth studio album, The Gold Experience (1995).
 It was also Prince's last original single to reach the US Top 40, peaking at number 12 on the Billboard Hot 100.
 In the UK, it peaked at number 20.
 A music video was produced to promote the single, but never officially released until it was made available after Prince's death, on the official Prince YouTube channel in 2018.

 Development and songwriting

-"I Hate U" was nearly a solo effort from Prince, although he credited Minneapolis musician Ricky Peterson with co-production and arranging, as well as providing additional keyboards.
+" Hate U" was nearly a solo effort from Prince, although he credited Minneapolis musician Ricky Peterson with co-production and arranging, as well as providing additional keyboards.
 American actress, model and singer Carmen Electra says Prince told her it was about her:

 I went out with a guy—I hadn't slept with this person—and Prince found out.
-He said, "I wrote this song about you," and then he played "👁 Hate U."
+He said, "I wrote this song about you," and then he played " Hate U."